Tencent: 2021–present: Regulatory scrutiny

 In June 2022, Tencent posted its slowest revenue gain since going public in 2004, partly caused by a 15% decrease in advertising revenue.
 The decline was attributed to the pandemic and tighter regulations imposed by the Chinese government.
 In September 2022, Tencent acquired a 49.9% stake and 5% voting rights in Guillemot Brothers Limited, Ubisoft's parent company.
 On 16 September 2022, Tencent took a minority stake in Mordhau studio Triternion.

 In November 2022, Tencent announced that it would divest the majority of its US$20.3 billion stake in Meituan through a dividend distribution to shareholders, in part due to China's earlier regulatory crackdown on tech giants.
 In January 2023, OpenSecrets reported that Tencent spent over $6.3 million lobbying the U.S. federal government after coming under greater regulatory scrutiny in 2020.
+By January 2023, Tencent had sold its share in Tesla.

+Majority owned subsidiary China Literature acquired Tencent Animation and Comics in December 2023.

+On 22 December 2023, the Chinese government's regulations to curb online gaming cost Tencent $46 Billion in Market Capitalisation.
+Later, on 27 December 2023, the first of trading after the Chinese government vowed to make improvements to the proposed gaming rules, the firm's stock rose by 5%.

+Also in December 2023, Tencent accelerated the pace of buybacks, increasing the pace of daily purchases to about HK$1 billion (with an average of HK$375 million per day) and made a record HK$10 billion share purchase.

+In March 2024, the firm uploaded its revenue report for the 4th quarter of the year 2023, recording a surprising 7% rise in the fourth-quarter revenue, slightly missing the expected mark.

+In December 2024, Apple decided to have talks with Tencent and TikTok owner ByteDance for integrating their artificial intelligence models into iPhones that are sold in China.
+In 2025 Tencent released an AI 3D model generator, Hunyuan3D.

+On 7 January 2025, Tencent was added to a watchlist of companies allegedly working with China's military, along with CATL.

+In March 2025, Tencent released Hunyuan T1, a reasoning language model based on the Transformer-Mamba architecture.

+Finances

+The key trends for Tencent are (as of the financial year ending December 31):